 Mazda MX-30 interior, dashboard & comfort

-Mazda's penchant for cool interiors continues, with great materials, decent infotainment and a modern feel inside the MX-30
+Mazda's penchant for cool interiors continues here, with great materials, decent infotainment and a modern feel inside the MX-30

 The first thing you'll notice when getting into the Mazda MX-30 is that it uses the same 'missing B-pillar plus rear-hinged doors' approach as the BMW i3.
-And with it comes the same frustrations experienced in the BMW: you can't access the rear seats without moving the driver or front-seat passenger out of the way first, and the rear seats feel quite dark and claustrophobic, especially given the windows can't be opened.
+And with it come the same frustrations experienced in the BMW: you can't access the rear seats without moving the driver or front-seat passenger out of the way, and the rear seats feel dark and claustrophobic, especially given the windows can't be opened.

-Mazda had a keen eye on the ecological impact of the MX-30's battery when it designed the car and there's further evidence of this school of thinking in the make-up of the interior.
-The door panels are made from recycled plastic bottles and the centre console uses cork-tree bark in a nod to the brand's past life as a cork manufacturer.
+Mazda had a keen eye on the ecological impact of the MX-30's battery when it designed the car and there's further evidence of this thinking in the make-up of the interior.
+The door panels are made from recycled plastic bottles and the centre console uses cork-tree bark.

-Mazda isn't the first electric-car manufacturer to do this kind of thing – both the latest Renault ZOE and the Polestar 2 make use of sustainable materials – but it's clearly committed to the approach.
-The MX-30 is comfortable, too – firm yet supportive seats pair well with the car's supple suspension that strikes a good balance between pliancy and body control.
+Mazda isn't the only carmaker doing this – both the Renault ZOE and Polestar 2 use sustainable materials – but it's committed to the approach.
+The MX-30 is comfortable, too – firm yet supportive seats pair with supple suspension that strikes a good balance between pliancy and body control.

 Mazda MX-30 dashboard

 There's good news for front-seat occupants, who get a pair of very comfortable chairs to sit on, and an elegant touchscreen interface for both the climate control and infotainment functions.
-It uses the Mazda Connect operating system and will pair easily with your smartphone using Apple CarPlay or Android Auto.
-The other piece of tech you'll instantly notice is the head-up display, which helps keep the driver's focus on the road.
+It uses the Mazda Connect operating system and will pair easily with a smartphone using Apple CarPlay or Android Auto.
+The other piece of tech you'll instantly notice is the head-up display, which helps you focus on the road.